This Armagnac ice cream is a perfect companion to fall fruits like plums, prunes, pears, and figs but adds a nice finish to summer meals.

 Ice cream is so versatile.
 This flavor is very adult, and though we tend to link frozen desserts with summer, Armagnac ice cream is perfect all year round.
 It’s magnificent with desserts made with fall fruits like plums, prunes, pears, and figs but also adds a nice finish to summer meals.

-4. Set pan in the ice bath to stop the cooking process; stir a few times.
+- 4. Set pan in the ice bath to stop the cooking process; stir a few times.
 Add the Armagnac.
 Cool to room temperature.
-Transfer batter to an ice cream machine and freeze according to manufacturer’s instructions.
+Transfer batter to an ice cream maker and freeze according to manufacturer’s instructions.